DisPatch: Disarming Adversarial Patches in Object Detection with Diffusion Models: The Proposed Method

 \subsection{Rectification Stage}

-In this stage, we aim to find the potential adversarial regions and replace them with the corresponding regenerated content, while keeping the benign regions in their original form.
+In this stage, we aim to find the potential adversarial regions and replace them with the corresponding regenerated content, while keeping the benign regions untouched.
 Given the properties of the diffusion network, the regenerated image $\tilde{I}$ is inherently an in-distribution image.
-As a result, regions affected by adversarial patches, when regenerated, tend to exhibit a different distribution from their original adversarial form.
-As illustrated in Figure~\ref{fig:pipeline}, the adversarial patch in $\tilde{I}$ differs significantly from the corresponding patch in $I$.
-Conversely, the regenerated content within benign regions should closely align with the distribution of the original benign pixels.
-Leveraging this characteristic, we propose an effective adversarial detection approach to identify potential adversarial regions.
+As a result, the regenerated regions of adversarial patches tend to exhibit a different distribution from their original adversarial form.
+As illustrated in the two zoom-in views in Figure~\ref{fig:pipeline}, the adversarial patch in $\tilde{I}$ differs significantly from the corresponding patch in $I$.
+Conversely, the regenerated benign regions in $\tilde{I}$ should closely align with the distribution of original benign regions in $I$.
+Leveraging this characteristic, we propose an effective adversarial detection method.